Viola lanceolata

-Viola lanceolata, commonly known as lance-leaved violet or bog white violet, is a small group of stemless white-flowered violets.
+Viola lanceolata, commonly known as lance-leaved violet or bog white violet, is a species of stemless white-flowered violets.
 It is an ornamental plant in the Violaceae family, part of the genus Viola.
 It gets its name from its lanceolate leaf shape and from the habitats in which it thrives.

 Distribution

 Viola lanceolata originates from North America and can be found in many states in the United States and in Canada.
 Its native status is L48 (N), CAN (N), and SPM (N).

 Habitat and ecology

 Viola lanceolata can be found growing in bogs, swamps, wet meadows and along shores in sandy soil.
 It is a perennial plant that blooms between May and June.
 Viola lanceolata frequently hybridizes with northern white violet (Viola macloskeyi) to form primrose-leaved violet (Viola primulifolia).
 It grows in similar habitats but has leaves intermediate between lance shaped and the typical heart-shaped violet leaves of northern white violet.